ikhebgeenaccount/SideScroller/BUGS.md

 - **v0.3.0**
   - ~~After Esc once to menu, StatusBar throws IllegalArgumentException instead of NullPointerException.~~
-  - Ezreals E allows you to teleport inside blocks.
+  - Ezreals E allows you to teleport inside blocks and out of the level causeing ArrayIndexOutOfBoundsException.
   - Character doesn't fall when trying to move out of the level at the left side.
   - Jumping is incosistent when jumping between levels, sometimes the character jumps higher than other times.
   - Collision is not detected correctly when moving between levels.